lohedges/proof-webui/README.md

 venv_proof/bin/celery -A proof worker -B -l info
 ```

+(Note that this uses a combined queue for both regular and periodic (beat)
+tasks.)

 ### Start Django

 Finally, start the Django server and point your browser at the URL that is